-Why Kalyan Jewellers shares rose over 13% today
+Why Kalyan Jewellers' shares rose over 13% today

-Kalyan Jewellers share ended over 13 per cent higher today after the firm clocked revenue growth of 60 per cent for its India operations during the quarter ended September.
+Kalyan Jewellers' share ended over 13 per cent higher today after the firm clocked revenue growth of 60 per cent for its India operations during the quarter ended September.

-Kalyan Jewellers stock has gained after three days of consecutive fall.
+Kalyan Jewellers' stock has gained after three days of consecutive fall.
 The share opened with a gain of 6.62 per cent at Rs 75.65 against the previous close of Rs 70.75 on BSE.

 It touched an intraday high of Rs 80.5, rising 13.46% against the previous close.

-Kalyan Jewellers shares stand higher than 5-day, 20-day, 50-day, 100-day and 200-day moving averages.
+Kalyan Jewellers' shares stand higher than 5-day, 20-day, 50-day, 100-day and 200-day moving averages.
 Later, the stock closed 13.07 per cent higher at Rs 80 on BSE.

 The market cap of the firm rose to Rs 8,240 crore.
 Total 22.73 lakh shares changed hands amounting to a turnover of Rs 17.73 crore on BSE.